International students making W hands with Buster Bronco at orientation

 Explore our short-term, nondegree options to gain skills, explore new interests and expand your global network.
 Start your journey with us today!

-Students at a table smiling
+Students at a table smiling.
+They look at a computer together.

 Western Michigan Institute